omerugi/8200bio_Challenge/README.md

 Zeros & Ones – Replace the values of Booleans.

 Data Completion – In the features ‘location_covrage’ and ‘pain.pain_type’ there was missing data, we tried RandomForest and KNN imputer to fill in the missing data.
 The samples that contained the data = train, the samples with missing data = test.
-The RandomForest was selected, preformed better.
+The RandomForest was selected, performed better.

-Feature reduction – using a Decision Tree model we found the 50 most important feature, after running it we had a list of the most important features (rf_selected_features).
-After find those all the every call to the preprocessing cleaned the unnecessary features based on the rf_selected_features (both in train and in test).
+Feature reduction – using a Decision Tree model we found the 50 most important features, after running it we had a list of the most important features (rf_selected_features).
+After finding those, every call to the preprocessing cleaned the unnecessary features based on the rf_selected_features (both in train and in test).

 ## When evaluating the model :
 Split test train – did it in an equal manner between the classes, so the train will “see” all the possible labels.